sekika/kaidoku/docs/basichint.md

 ![]({{'/img/3-1-6.jpg' | relative_url}})

-Here you get hint like this.
+Here you get a hint like this.

     kaidoku-{{ site.version }}> i
     Hidden single in box 1 can be found.